PINTO0309/onnx2tf/README.md

   -rng, --replace_neg_to_pseudo_neg
     Replace Neg with a pseudo Neg.

+  -rhs, --replace_hardswish_to_hardswish
+    Replace HardSwish with a pseudo HardSwish.

   -me, --mvn_epsilon
     For MeanVarianceNormalization.
     The number to be added to the variance to avoid division by zero